kktse/kktse.github.io/_posts/2019-01-06-cornering-compliance-identification.markdown

 gradient test, a simple transient vehicle model is developed.

 Simulation and modelling enables analytical insight into vehicle handling.
-The simulation is not without caveats; in the validation case where vehicle speeds are higher, the model under-predicts the vehicle yaw rate and lateral acceleration.
-However, the model sufficiently describes the transient response of the vehicle to merit usefulness in further study.
+The simulation is not without caveats; the simulation does not perfectly capture the transient response of the vehicle observed the experimental data.
+Despite these pitfalls in the accuracy of the simulation, the model has enough fidelity to provide useful information about the vehicle.
+The ability to generalize the vehicle response in a simulation is still an extremely powerful tool in analyzing and assessing handling performance.

 _A big thank you to OTA competitor Joseph Yang in the #551 2012 Honda Civic Si for performing the pulse steer test and for providing the data used the